acorncache/acorn-cache/README.md

 ```
 Keep in mind that you can override standard caching behavior even when in cache everything mode by specifying a page rule.

-See below for all the available options.
+See below for all available options.

 ## Page Rules
 Configuration options can be set for individual URLs via the